naiquevin/lookupy/README.md

 For nested dicts, the key in the lookup parameters can be constructed using double underscores as ``request__status__exact=404``.
-Finally, the data can also be filtered by nested key-value pairs using the same ``Q`` object.
+Finally, the data can also be filtered by nested collection of key-value pairs using the same ``Q`` object.

 ```python
     >>> data = [{'a': 'python', 'b': {'p': 1, 'q': 2}, 'c': [{'name': 'version', 'value': '3.4'}, {'name': 'author', 'value': 'Guido van Rossum'}]},